overengineer/TR-FDTD/README.md

 # TR-FTDT
 > Time Reversal Algorithm with Finite-Difference Time-Domain Method Software implementation of a microwave imaging technique for breast cancer early diagnosis.

+## Disclaimer
+This repo contains Matlab files I have wrote for my graduation project.
+Some of them are not working.
+This project is based on a paper by [P. Kosmas & C.M.
+Rappaport](https://ieeexplore.ieee.org/document/1463350).
+Although it may not correctly reflect their work.
+Files belonging to my latest commit is expected to work.

 ## Content

 ### bitirme1.m